Akshay9704/foodie/README.md

 # foodie - MERN Stack Application

-# Project Name

-Welcome to the Project Name GitHub repository!
+Welcome to the Foodie Project GitHub repository!

-This project is designed to [brief description of the project].

 ## Instructions to Run the Project